metabrainz/musicbrainz-android/README.md

 ### Building with Maven

 You need [this profile](https://github.com/novoda/public-mvn-repo/blob/master/poms/settings.xml) in your ~/.m2/settings.xml.
-Install the Android SDK (level 15) and Android Support Library using the Android SDK Manager.
-Deploy them to your local maven repo using the [Maven Android SDK Deployer](https://github.com/mosabua/maven-android-sdk-deployer).

 The following command will setup the project and copy the necessary dependencies so that you can work in Eclipse.